Customer Token

 • Now you have the final customer token.

-Example of the result using PyJWT library
+Review the example of the result using PyJWT library.

 import hashlib